Is Upwork Worth It?

-The world and the market is so large, that even a tip of an iceberg may be enough for you personally.
+The world and the market are so large, that even a tip of an iceberg may be enough for you personally.

-I'm sticking the idea that there are well-funded projects and not so well-funded projects.
+I'm sticking to the idea that there are well-funded projects and not-so-well-funded projects.
 If I want to make a good living, I should look for well-funded projects and avoid all the rest.

-There is no purpose of bargaining or competing with other developers, dumping the rate.
-You either match the client's financial capacities and his will to pay for an outstanding service or not.
+There is no purpose in bargaining or competing with other developers, dumping the rate.
+You either match the client's financial capacities and his will to pay for outstanding service or not.

 When bidding, one of the key things is to get out of the bounds defined by the place of origin and go beyond the pricing stereotypes.

 It works the same way as market making on financial markets.
-The closer you put your offer the best prices, the faster you match the buyer.
+The closer you put your offer to the best prices, and the faster you match the buyer.

-If you are not in a hurry you can wait and get better price with better funded project and more suitable client.
+If you are not in a hurry you can wait and get a better price with a well-funded project and a more suitable client.

-I don't believe that crap recipes from the internet with some secret sauces of writing proposals.
+I don't believe that crap recipe from the internet with some secret sauces of writing proposals.
 (In fact, I just don't believe in any secret sauce, in general)

-Once I subscribed to one of the frauds copywriter who promised to show recipes of his magnetic proposals.
+Once I subscribed to one of the frauds copywriters who promised to show recipes of his magnetic proposals.
 What happened next?
-He has been spamming me with his same crap for 3 years now, asking me to get his paid subscription.
-I've seen his cover letters examples and that was just an ordinary bullshit.
+He has been spamming me with the same crap for 3 years now, asking me to get his paid subscription.
+I've seen his cover letter examples and that was just ordinary bullshit.

 - I've tried sending the same template letters (with minor changes) as proposals to all the jobs I applied for.

-- I've tried writing super-warm personalised cover letters
+- I've tried writing super-warm personalized cover letters

 - I've tried super short cold letters, like: